TELL US WHAT YOU THINK OF THE WHP!!

 Please check back PHA updates; the tool is currently undergoing revision and new guidance will be posted here as soon as it is available.

 Personal hygiene is the practice of keeping the body well-groomed and clean.
 Requirements for maintaining hygiene are somewhat different for women and men.
 Women's personal hygiene is more complex in that special care must be taken to prevent problems associated with the menstrual period, urinary tract infections and yeast infections.
 The following information provides female-specific information to help you maintain optimal cleanliness.

 Proper Hand Washing

-Fitness is important for everyone but it’s especially important for military service members.
-In addition to expectations that service members meet the physical demands of military service, physical fitness should also be pursued and maintained for the health benefits that come along with being fit.
-The following links provide comprehensive a wide variety of health fitness information.
+Physical fitness is important for everyone but it’s especially important for military service members.
+In addition to expectations that service members meet the physical demands of military service, active living should also be pursued and maintained for the health benefits that come along with being fit.
+The following links provide a comprehensive variety of active living and fitness information.

 ACSM New Exercise Guidelines (2011) (non-government)